Looking Beyond Text: Reducing Language bias in Large Vision-Language Models via Multimodal Dual-Attention and Soft-Image Guidance: Method

 \subsection{Soft-Image Guidance}

-A significant challenge in visual comprehension with LVLMs stems from their inference bias due to the short-term dependency of text data.
-Due to the sequential nature of language modeling—which prioritizes coherence and continuity—LVLMs tend to focus on nearby text tokens, often at the expense of the visual information that may be distant or disparate, as shown in Figure~\ref{fig:avg_attnntion_by_tokens}.
+Due to the sequential nature of language modeling, which prioritizes coherence and continuity, LVLMs tend to focus on nearby text tokens, often at the expense of the visual information that may be distant or disparate, as shown in \Cref{fig:avg_attnntion_by_tokens}.

-To mitigate the inference bias of LVLMs, we propose the Soft-Image Guidance (\IFG), designed to enhance the guidance of visual inputs during LVLMs’ response generation.
+Inspired by classifier-free guidance~\citep{ho2022classifierfreediffusionguidance} effectively combining the conditional and unconditional score to control the image generation quality, we propose the Soft-Image Guidance (\IFG), designed to enhance the guidance of visual inputs during LVLMs’ response generation and mitigate the inference bias of LVLMs.
 To enhance the guidance of visual inputs in LVLMs, we formulate the visual comprehension mathematically.
 We consider the conditional probability $p(y_t\mid v)$ of generating a response token \( y_t \) given the visual input \( v \).
 By applying Bayes' theorem, we have: